mrjones-plip/YANPIWS/README.md

 Optionally you may pass:
 * `humidity` - (float) of the humidity

-Assuming you installed in the default path of `/var/www/html`, you should use the following URL for your `POST`, replace `IP_ADDRESS` with your real IP address of your server:
+You should use the following URL for your `POST`, replace `IP_ADDRESS` with your real IP address of your server:

 * `http://IP_ADDRESS/parse_and_save.php`